Klemek/QuoteBox/README.md

 ## Changelog
 ### Beta 1.4

-* You can now edit quote frome main list
+* You can now edit quote from main list
 * Some fixes

 ### Beta 1.3